janko/janko.io/_posts/2016-09-17-better-file-uploads-with-shrine-attachment.md

 Shrine learns from this mistake, and instead saves the whole generated path to the attachment column.
 And if you *change* how the location is generated, all existing files will still remain fully accessible, because their location is still read directly from the column.
-Then you can [move them manually][shrine moving files].
+Then later you can [move them manually][shrine moving files] if you want.

 ```rb
 class ImageUploader < Shrine